Sadgit-HL/D2eMap/README.md

 - all hero cards and tokens updated to current versions
 - CK heroes and corresponding tokens added for which no new versions exist
 - all other CK related stuff removed
-- replaced Bloodlust and Reinforce OL cards with errata versions
 - typos corrected